gonimo/gonimo/front/doc/Gonimo-Architecture.md

 ### The Model

-The first part of a component, I want to get startet with, is probably the most important one: The model.
+The first part of a component, I want to get started with, is probably the most important one: The model.
 As suggested by the title, we build a classical "Model - View - Controller" architecture, with the model playing the essential role.
 What the model is, in the Gonimo architecture, is actually dependent on